 Protracted withdrawal can last for several weeks, months, or even years without being addressed by a mental health professional.

-Professionals tend to agree that the best and safest way to conduct benzodiazepine detoxification is through a combination of therapy methods and gradual dose tapering, the journal Current Opinions in Psychiatry cites.
+Professionals tend to agree that the best and safest way to conduct benzodiazepine detoxification is through a combination of psychological support and gradual dose tapering, the journal Current Opinions in Psychiatry cites.
 Therapy sessions that include stress management techniques and relapse prevention tools may be important following the initial physical detox from Xanax.
-For example, Cognitive Behavioral Therapy, or CBT, helps individuals to find the connection between their thoughts and actions, and work to make them more positive in nature.
+For example, Cognitive Behavioral Therapy, or CBT, helps individuals to find the connection between their thoughts and actions and work to make them more positive in nature.

 An individual may notice a change in appetite and weight loss during Xanax withdrawal as well, making eating healthy and balanced meals during detox especially important.